Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/docker_demo.md

 - We can make sure that the container is removed after exiting by the `--rm` options, i.e., `docker run --rm -i -t ubuntu /bin/bash`

 - When container is running, we see it when calling `docker ps`
-- Start container (with name `tutoral`) `docker run --rm -i -t --name tutorial ubuntu    /bin/bash`
+- Start container (with name `tutorial`) `docker run --rm -i -t --name tutorial ubuntu /bin/bash`
 - Leave it `CTRL-P` + `CTRL-Q` (do not let go of `CTRL` while doing this)
 - Reattach to container `docker container attach tutorial`
 - After quitting again show `docker ps -a`

-## Files in containers
+## Files in Containers

 - We can change files inside the container.
     - `docker run -i -t ubuntu /bin/bash`
     - `touch asdf`
-    - leave container
+    - Leave container `exit`
-    - enter container `docker run -i -t ubuntu /bin/bash`
+    - Enter container `docker run -i -t ubuntu /bin/bash`
     - File is not present because we implicitly created a new container based on the same image.

 ## Detached Containers

 - `docker run -d -i -t --name test --mount type=bind,source="$(pwd)",target=/mnt/share ubuntu`
     - Create detached container and bind mount
     - Will run container in detached mode, names it `test` and mounts current directory on Host to `/mnt/share`.
-Is based on `ubuntu` image.
+It is based on `ubuntu` image.
     - Bind mount your source code for development for example
     - I do not need `/bin/bash` because that is the default command for the `ubuntu` image.
+    - Enter the container by `docker attach ID`.

 ## Restarting a Stopped Container With an Arbitrary Command

 - This is currently not possible.
 The default command or entrypoint is part of the runnable container.
-One has to create a new container from the stopped container to start it with another command
+One has to create a new container from the stopped container to start it with another command.
 - See also GitHub issues
     - [docker exec into a stopped container](https://github.com/moby/moby/issues/18078).
 There is also a workaround mentioned in this issue